merenlab/merenlab.org/tutorials/long-read-analysis/index.md

 </div>

-We extracted and sequenced the DNA from the three samples and here are the statistics for these MinION runs:
+We applied shotgun metagenomic long-read sequencing to three samples from Recipient 2: before FMT (-1), right after FMT (+5 days), and almost a year post-FMT (+334 days).
+The table below shows some brief statistics for each MinION run:

 | Sample |  W0 | W1 | W48
 | -- | -- | -- | --